 While Colorado seems to be busiest during the hot summer months, in reality, fall is by far the BEST time to visit the Centennial State.
 With changing colors, crisp air, and the ever-present smell of wood-burning stoves, Colorado reaches peak coziness between the months of September and November.

 Now there are a lot of cute towns to hole up in for a fall getaway: Aspen, Vail, even Denver, the capital.
 But there are a couple more “off-the-beaten-path” locations that combine all the necessary requirements of a cozy fall vacation and outdoor adventure.

 Here are six cute mountain towns worth checking out this fall.

-THE 6 BEST COLORADO MOUNTAIN TOWNS TO VISIT IN THE FALL
+6 BEST COLORADO MOUNTAIN TOWNS FOR AN EPIC FALL ADVENTURE

 If there is one perfect Colorado mountain town to explore during the fall, this might be it.
 Located in the high central mountains and far enough away from any major city to make it feel totally off-the-beaten-path, Crested Butte really embodies that old Western spirit of the mountains.
 Plus, it is just jaw-droppingly beautiful.

 And its beauty really shines brightest during the fall when all of the towns' surrounding mountains start to glow in various shades of gold.
 If you want to explore the changing colors up close, we suggest hitting the hundreds of miles of singletrack trails either on your own two feet or by mountain bike (you can rent great bikes in town).
 Or if exploring the fall foliage in the comfort of your car is more your speed, we highly recommend doing the stunning drive up to Kebler Pass, located right outside of town.
 This winding mountain road not only takes you past beautiful mountain landscapes but also through the largest aspen grove in Colorado.